-Position title: Marjorie and Lorin Tiefenthaler Professor
+Position title: Marjorie and Lorin Tiefenthaler Professor Emerita of English

 - Romanticism--poetics, aesthetics, visual culture; history and philosophy of scientific practice